sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-sbt-server.md

 To initiate communication with sbt server, the client (such as a tool like VS Code) must first send an [`initialize` request][lsp_initialize].
 This means that the client must send a request with method set to "initialize" and the `InitializeParams` datatype as the `params` field.

-To authenticate yourself, you must pass in the token in `initializationOptions` as follows:
+If the server is running in TCP mode, to authenticate yourself, you must pass in the token in `initializationOptions` as follows:

 ```
 type InitializationOptionsParams {